endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 The zero wins for Cleveland seem a bit "unfair" when both FiveThirtyEight and FOX gave them about a 60% chance of winning between 4-7 games.
 The lower end of that projection may still be in play but the higher almost certainly not.[FN: This is based on intuition.
 I did not break out win probabilities for first and second half of the season.
 Get your nerdy cousin to do the math, we're keeping it high level here.]
 So what happened, has the team been unlucky?
 I cannot say from watching the games (who watches Browns games?) but we can get an idea from looking at some game specifics and cumulative numbers to date.

-* Loss margin avg, compared to other teams.
-* Home/road points, compared to other teams.
-* Wins ATS, compared to other teams.
-* How many times favored?
+For one, the Browns have never been favorites in a game to date, despite five of their eight games being at home.
+On the flip side they have beated the spread four of eight times, so there's that (next week we'll present a visual that will allow for the toggling between SUP and ATS wins to see how they compare to other teams).
+Nor has Cleveland fooled any of the models but once.
+Through eight weeks and across four models/panels (CBS, ESPN, 538, & FOX) they have been picked against 31 of 32 times.
+Only in the most recent week were the Browns able to <strike>fool</strike> sway the FOX data model [FN: This is an in-season pick change and is indicative of the poor performance FOX has had on their revised picks to this point in the season (so far the in situ FOX model has done worse on both overall picks and Brier Score than the pre-season release).] into picking them over the Jets.

+Aside from some close games (a 2 point loss at TEN and half of the loses coming by 5 or fewer points) when we take a big picture view the Browns have the worst point differential overall (TB is worse at home; NYJ & SF are worse on the road).

 This is to point out in a roundabout way that football gods are fickle.
 There are many possibilities before the beginning of the season, some more likely than others (see week 3 below), a few quite obvious in retrospect (never a remarkable talent).

 An expansion of probabalistic outcomes based on 10,000 simulations (Gist).

 **FOX**

 <iframe width="810" height="720" frameborder="0" scrolling="no" src="//plot.ly/~ep8/8.embed"></iframe><br>
 <sub>Data Source: <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>

-On the flip side they beated the spread four of eight times, so there's that.
-Next week we'll present a visual that will allow for the toggling between SUP and ATS wins.

 ## Week 7 - Any Port in a Storm
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 7</a></b></sub></p>